How to measure your lawn

 How to measure your circle lawn

 It’s back to school for this one, folks.
-For circular shaped lawns we have an easy formula to follow to get the area of your lawn – you might remember it from your maths class days – it’s called Pi! (π).
-You can calculate Pi by finding either the radius or diameter or your circular lawn.
+For circular-shaped lawns, we have an easy formula to follow to get the area of your lawn – you might remember it from your maths class days – it’s called Pi! (π).
+You can calculate Pi by finding either the radius or diameter of your circular lawn.
 For a quick classroom recap, the diameter is the width of the circle, and the radius is half the width of the circle.

 How to measure your triangle lawn